Cuban literacy campaign

 The Cuban literacy campaign (Spanish: Campaña Nacional de Alfabetización en Cuba) was an eight-month long effort to abolish illiteracy in Cuba after the Cuban Revolution.

 Background

 Reforms

 The dictator Fulgencio Batista was overthrown by an armed guerrilla movement known as the 26th of July Movement (Movimiento 26 de Julio) on January 1, 1959.
-The new revolutionary government, led by Fidel Castro, immediately began a series of social and economic reforms.
+The new revolutionary government, led by Fidel Castro and Che Guevara, immediately began a series of social and economic reforms.
 Among these were agrarian reform, health care reform, and education reform, all of which dramatically improved the quality of life among the lowest sectors of Cuban society.

 Emigration

 During the turmoil of the first several years of the revolution, the flight of many skilled workers caused a “brain drain.”
 This loss of human capital sparked a renovation of the Cuban education system to accommodate the instruction of new workers, who would take the place of those who had emigrated from the country.